LATEST

-From end-of-season fashion racks at Lulu to footwear offers at Centre Square and quieter runs through Oberon and Forum, here is where the real weekend value sits across Kochi's big four malls, floor by floor.
+From end-of-season fashion racks at Lulu to footwear offers at Centre Square and quieter runs through Oberon and Forum, here is where the real value sits across Kochi's big four malls, floor by floor.

 Lulu Mall, Edappally: the everything sale

 Lulu is the obvious start because it simply has the most under one roof, and weekend footfall means the brands compete hard.
 Fashion is where the biggest swings happen, with the high-street floors regularly running end-of-season racks in the 30 to 50 percent range, sometimes steeper on the tail end of a collection.
 Head to the upper fashion levels early on Saturday before the good sizes vanish.
-The hypermarket downstairs quietly does the best home and kitchen value in the building, especially on cookware and storage, and the electronics zone is worth a look for accessories and small appliances even when the headline gadgets are not discounted.
+The hypermarket downstairs does the best home and kitchen value in the building, especially on cookware and storage, and the electronics zone is worth a look for accessories and small appliances even when the headline gadgets are not discounted.
 Go early; by Sunday afternoon the parking queue alone will cost you an hour.

 Centre Square, MG Road: fashion in the heart of town